TBT8A10/Research/README.md

 Device is unlockable up to official 08/05/2023 build.
 No idea about newer builds.

 ### Dumping firmware
-~~This is not possible in our device~~.
-Update: May be possible, more info below. \
-Only the first 32 MB of the EMMC can be read through LOADER Mode, either through AndroidTool or RedScorpio's rkdumper tool.
+Out of the box, only the first 32 MB of the EMMC can be read through LOADER Mode either through AndroidTool or RedScorpio's rkdumper tool.
-Additionally, LOADER mode can't access anything before uboot, so it's not possible to dump the miniloader.
+Additionally, LOADER mode can't access anything before uboot, so we can't dump the miniloader. \
 Thus, only the following partitions can be dumped:
 * uboot
 * trust